 Elusive creatures, platypuses thrive in the platypus waterholes in Flinders Chase.
 While dusk and dawn typically offer the best chances for spotting one, recent sightings when we visited had oddly been at midday.
 So, that’s when we went.

 Owned and run by members of the Irwin family, this is the place to see birds of prey, venomous creatures, and reptiles.
-It’s not a zoo, but rather an environmental, educational rehabilitation centre.
-Wander the grounds or enjoy one of their dynamic shows (In-Flight, Fang-tastic, or Venom Pit).
-While this was on our things to do in Kangaroo Island list, we ran out of time before arriving.
+It’s not a zoo but rather an environmental, educational rehabilitation centre.
+Wander the grounds or enjoy one of their dynamic shows (Free flight birds of prey, Reptile presentation, and Private Experience).
+While this was one of our things to do in the Kangaroo Island list, we ran out of time before arriving.